isomerpages/ura-lkywcp/index.md

         image: /images/features/2024/banner2026.gif/
         alt: Call for nominations for 2026 Prize
     - infopic:
-        title: How Melbourne is upping its design game
+        title: Pedestrians are always first in Antwerp
-        subtitle: Interview with Bronwen Hamilton
+        subtitle: Interview with Koen Kennis
-        description: You can get free design advice in Melbourne – this is one of the many initiatives introduced as part of the city’s Design Excellence Programme.
-One of the champions of the programme, Bronwen Hamilton, Design Manager and Principal Urban Designer of the City of Melbourne, tell us how the programme is helping to elevate better design outcomes for the city.
+        description: From seducing citizens with convenient mobility options to creating living streets with a maximum speed of 20 kilometres per hour and tapping on smart solutions, Koen Kennis, Antwerp’s Vice Mayor, shares how Antwerp is pulling out all stops to create a more walkable city.
         button: Read the interview
-        url: /bronwen-hamilton/
+        url: /koen-kennis/
-        image: /images/features/2024/melbourne-southbank.jpg
+        image: /images/features/2024/antwerp-troonplaats.jpg
-        alt: Bronwen Hamilton
+        alt: Koen Kennis
     - infobar:
         title: Cape Town's V&A Waterfront success
         subtitle: Interview with CEO David Green